grunmax/BookingTestProject/README.md

 ### Result
 Html result available in /reports/html-reports/index.html

-_Tested only with Chrome Webdriver_
+_Tested with Chrome and Firefox Webdriver_